 Dr. Cheryl Kovar joined East Carolina University College of Nursing as the incoming Concentration Director for the MSN Leadership Concentration in February, 2015.
 In December 2015, she was named the Concentration Director for the Post Masters DNP Leadership program in addition to her role at the MSN level.
+On July 1, 2018, Dr. Kovar returned to the full-time faculty role in the department.
 Prior to these positions, she was the state nurse consultant for the Title X Family Planning program with the North Carolina Division of Public Health from 2007 to 2015.
-In addition to her current position, she is a medical accuracy reviewer for the Office of Adolescent Health for curriculum used in the PREP program (a national teen pregnancy prevention program), a panel chair and reviewer for the Centers for Medicare and Medicaid Services (CMS) grant review processes, a grant reviewer for the Office of Adolescent Health, and a national speaker on reproductive and adolescent health issues.
-She has over 20 presentations at the state and national level in the past five years as well as 4 peer reviewed journal articles and one radio broadcast.
+In addition to her current position, she is a grant reviewer for several federal agencies, and a national speaker on reproductive and adolescent health issues.
+She has over 20 presentations at the state and national level in the past five years as well as 5 peer reviewed journal articles and one radio broadcast.
 In 2011, Dr. Kovar was selected to represent public health nursing on North Carolina’s Future of Nursing Action Coalition’s Leadership Task Force.
 Prior to moving to North Carolina in 2007, Dr. Kovar taught Community Health, Leadership and Management and Nursing Research for 11 years to baccalaureate nursing students at three universities.
 She holds a BSN from the University of Toledo, graduating Cum Laude, a MSN from the Medical College of Ohio, and a PhD in Nursing from The Ohio State University.
 Dr. Kovar brings 25 years of experience as a registered nurse with 20 years at the advanced practice level as a Maternal-Child Clinical Nurse Specialist, with 15 of those years, specifically working in public health.
 Her area of research focuses on adolescent high risk behaviors leading to sexually transmitted diseases, unintended pregnancy and contraception.
-She is currently the Primary Investigator for a grant through the CDC and DHHS Communicable Disease Branch leading the BILCORE-PRO project, which focuses on billing, coding and seeking reimbursement from third party payers for STD services at the local health department level.
+She was the Primary Investigator for a grant through the CDC and DHHS Communicable Disease Branch leading the BILCORE-PRO project, which focused on billing, coding and seeking reimbursement from third party payers for STD services at the local health department level.
+This grant ended on 12/31/17 due to fundng cuts.

 Kovar, C. L. & Carter, S. (2017).
 A survey of 25 North Carolina health departments/districts on knowledge, attitudes, and current practices to seeking reimbursement from third party payers for sexually transmitted disease services.
 Sexually Transmitted Diseases, 44(6), 380-383.